Obersee (Lake Zurich): Flora

 Following a 1978 inventory, in 1988 the University of Geneva took a second inventory of aquatic plants in the riparian zone of the entire lake area.
-The lake shore in the Canton of St. Gallen was divided into 50 portions of approximately 500 m in length and described by 12 different parameters.
+The lake shore in the canton of St. Gallen was divided into 50 portions of approximately 500 m in length and described by 12 different parameters.
 The most important are the plants environmental information on aquatic plants (macrophytes), divided into reeds, floating plants and submerged vegetation (pondweed and stoneworts).
 The dense vegetation zones are generally between 1 m and 4 m up to 5 m depth.
-Instead of nutrients there is a high a load with floating mineral particles which prevents colonization of the sea floor in greater depths.
+Instead of nutrients, there is a high load with floating mineral particles, which prevents colonization of the sea floor in greater depths.
 The grade of colonization of the shallow water zone has risen again since the last observation in 1978, which is directly related to the increase in the maximum colonization zone.
 The vegetation consists four-fifths of submerged plants and only about one-fifth of emerging plants.
-The latter includes the reedbed: In 1850 90 ha of reed beds were alone in the lower lake area yet been demonstrated.
-A comparison of aerial photographs from 1954 and 1987 shows in most shore sections of the machining area a significant decrease in the reed beds.
+The latter includes the reedbed: In 1850, 90 ha of reed beds were alone in the lower lake area.
+A comparison of aerial photographs from 1954 and 1987 shows in most shore sections of the machining area a significant decrease in the reedbeds.
 The reed area has increased from 1978 to 1987 in the upper lake from 15 to 16 ha.
 It can be concluded that the reed banks are mostly declined in the 1960s and 1970s, but that since then at a low level takes place a slight recovery.
-Lily as floating leaf plants covered on Untersee 0.4 ha, with a declining trend; in contrast, a doubling Obersee on 2 ha can be detected.
-56 of the 61 species in the entire Zürichsee colonize the upper lake and the lower lake 34.
+Lily, as floating leaf plants, covered an area of 0.4 ha on the lower lake (Untersee), with a declining trend; in contrast, a doubling to 2 ha can be detected on Obersee.
+Of the 61 species in the entire Zürichsee, 56 colonize the upper lake and 34 the lower lake.
 Most frequently represented are the pondweed (Potamogeton); 24 species are considered rare, more than 15 very rarely.